This page was updated on 04 January 2021. To view changes, please see page updates

 - complete a belongings inventory and ensure all belongings accompany the child

-- stay with the child for a period of time when you first arrive at the placement– this can help them feel comfortable in the placement and address any of their worries
+- stay with the child for a period of time when you first arrive at their new care arrangement– this can help them begin to feel comfortable in the care arrangement

 - visit the child the following day to see how their first night was.